import psychopg2

 For GET

-requests, the arguments are specified via query parameters that end up embedded in the URL after a ?
+requests, the arguments are specified via query parameters embedded in the URL after a ?

 .
 When you see a URL in your browser that looks like ?first_name=alex&last_name=gold